quocthanh2694/micro-fe-web-component-build-library/README.md

 ## Technology
+- Demo (Example) below.
+- Design with Figma
-- Micro front-end ( includes nested route and be able to run independent) using webpack module federation with react
+- Micro front-end ( includes nested route and is able to run independently) using Webpack module federation with react
 - Web component - input (support VanillaJs, ReactJs, Angular, Vue and publish to node package management)
 - ReactJs / react router dom v6
 - Monorepo project using Lerna (Config build & deploy)
 - Publish a library to npm (web component)
+- Deploy on production using Vercel

-- Carousel - slider support swipe on mobile device
+- Carousel - slider support swipe on a mobile device
-- Pagination for over 5,000 products, have load more on mobile
+- Pagination for over 5,000 products, have load-more on mobile
 - Cart management by useContext React
 - Support Adaptive screen: 1490 - desktop, 1040 - Tablet, 390 - Mobile

-- ## Welcome to Thanh Tran project 1 at Simpson Strong tie Viet Nam This is a mini project in which you will need to build your own application, to demonstrate your technical skills and power skills.
-You will be working as a Full-Stack Frontend Engineer, including Design, Implementation, Deployment, and Demonstration.
+- ## Welcome to Thanh Tran Project 1 at Simpson Strong-tie Viet Nam This is a mini project in which you will need to build your own application, to demonstrate your technical and power skills.
+You will work as a Full-Stack Frontend Engineer, including Design, Implementation, Deployment, and Demonstration.
 The specific requirements will be given below.
 Software Development Lifecycle
 - Discovery
 - Requirements Gathering